top of page

 The offices of Harland & Wolff then and now.

 I began my morning with continental breakfast at the Titanic Hotel, directly across from the museum.
 The hotel occupies the former Harland & Wolff headquarters — the very offices where Thomas Andrews and his team of naval architects once sketched the blueprints for Titanic and her sister ship, Olympic.
-After coffee and pastries, I wandered through the hotel, pausing to look at the old photographs of both sisters — so beautiful, so proud.
-I could almost feel their grandeur.
+After coffee and pastries, I wandered through the hotel, pausing to look at the old photographs of both sisters — so beautiful, so proud and so grand.

 RMS Olympic in 1911, nearing completion at the Belfast shipyard.

-From there, I made my way across the plaza to the Titanic Belfast Museum.
+From there, I made my way across the plaza to Titanic Belfast, the world’s largest Titanic visitor experience.
 The building itself is a marvel of modern design and symbolism.
 It opened in 2012 to mark one hundred years since Titanic’s sinking.
-Titanic Belfast is the world’s largest Titanic visitor experience.
-Its gleaming aluminum façade was inspired by the bows of four great ships, each representing one of the White Star liners built in Belfast.
-The building rises to the same height as Titanic’s hull, from keel to bridge.
-This deliberate architectural echo is such a lovely way to connect the museum to the ship it commemorates.
-Most poignantly, it stands directly on the original slipways where both Titanic and Olympic were built, grounding the museum in the very soil where history was made.
+Its gleaming aluminum façade was inspired by the bows of the great ships built by White Star Line in Belfast.
+The building rises to the same height as Titanic’s hull, from keel to bridge — a deliberate architectural echo that connects the museum to the ship it commemorates.
+Sitting directly on the original slipways where both Titanic and Olympic were built grounds the building in the very soil where history was made.

 Titanic Belfast, a striking structure of glass and aluminum.

-Inside, the exhibit walks visitors from the city’s shipbuilding golden age through the conception, construction, and launch of Titanic in 1911.
-It then guides you through the opulence of her interiors, the optimism of her maiden voyage, the collision with the iceberg, and the devastating aftermath — including the public inquiries and her rediscovery on the seabed in 1985.
+Inside, the exhibits guide visitors from Belfast’s golden age of shipbuilding through the conception, construction, and launch of Titanic in 1911.
+From there, guests are taken through the opulence of her interiors, the optimism of her maiden voyage, the collision with the iceberg, and the devastating aftermath — including the public inquiries and her rediscovery on the seabed in 1985.

 A First-Class stateroom mockup inside Titanic Belfast.

-The moment that struck me most was standing before the great memorial wall listing every passenger and crew member — 713 saved and 1,512 lost.
-I found the name of my heroine’s real-life inspiration among the “saved”, and more sobering, her father’s name among the “lost”.
-Seeing them there, side by side with so many others, brought tears to my eyes.
+The most emotional moment was standing before the great memorial wall listing every passenger and crew member — 713 saved and 1,512 lost.
+I found the name of my novel’s heroine’s real-life inspiration among the saved, and her father’s name among the lost.
+Seeing them there, side by side with so many others, brought a tear to my eye.

 A Titanic life vest hangs in front of the list of names.

-From that point forward, the exhibit felt haunting.
-Downstairs, the lighting dimmed and soft, mournful music played.
-Artifacts from the wreck — a deck chair and the violin of one of the band members who famously played as the ship sank — rested quietly under glass.
-The combination of sight and sound was devastating.
+From that point forward, the exhibit became a haunting experience for me.
+Downstairs, the lighting was soft and dim while mournful music played.
+Artifacts from the wreck were on display — a deck chair and the violin of one of the band members who famously played as the ship sank.
+Like a tribute to those who did not survive, they stood as a devastating reminder of all that was lost.
 Even after more than a century, the story of the Titanic remains heartbreakingly powerful.

 The SS Nomadic was the tender for Titanic and Olympic.